gbeckers/sound/doc/normalization.rst

            [   -89]], dtype=int32)

-There is no real reason to 'undo' the scaling in practice, as it has the exact same information, but it is just done her to show what is going on.
+There is no real reason to 'undo' the scaling in practice, as it has the exact same information, but it is just done here to show what is going on.

 NumPy has no 24-bit int dtypes, so if you read PCM_24 encoding, the results will be in an int32 array, with automatic scaling to the range of PCM_32.